-It is time to turn our thoughts toward the spring planting season.
-Savvy gardeners like to start their seeds for indoors to get ahead of the game and save a few bucks too!
+No matter if you are planning a vegetable or flower garden or both this spring, savvy gardeners like to start their seeds indoors to get ahead of the game and save a few bucks too!
 These easy DIY Faux Peat Pots for Indoor Seed Starting will cost you zero and they’re very easy to make.

 You need to know which Plant Hardiness Zone you live in.
 This USDA Plant Hardiness Zone Map will help you find it.